odayakabe/web/docs/index.md

 # Overview

+> **FutoIn** is documentation-driven foundation of neutral software concepts and reference implementations.
 >
-**FutoIn** is documentation-driven collection of neutral software concepts and reference implementations.
+> FutoIn provides easy mixing of incompatible technologies in projects with loose coupling of all parts.

 ![Logo](imgsrc/futoin_logo.png)

 ## Main sub-projects

-[AsyncSteps](/asyncsteps/) - asynchronous program steps which mimic traditional linear flow.
+[AsyncSteps](/asyncsteps/) - asynchronous program steps which mimic traditional linear flow and threads.

 [Interfaces](/ifaces/) - rich service API definition with strict types, inheritance and backwards compatible versioning.